-– Stocks posted the best quarterly returns since Q4 1998, despite a fairly flat June.
+– S&P Success Despite COVID-19.
+Stocks posted the best quarterly returns since Q4 1998, despite a fairly flat June.

 – June brought renewed bouts of volatility as US coronavirus data took a turn for the worse.